flohil/wdio-workflo/docs/firstTest.md

 ## Testcases

-We have now finished all preliminary work to write our first actual `testcase`.
+We have now finished all preliminary work to write our first actual [testcase](testcases.md).

 A `testcase` is defined by a title, some metadata about the testcase and a body function.
 The body function contains a sequence of `Step`s which modify the state of the tested web application.
 Within the callback function of each `Step`, a testcase can validate one or many acceptance criteria of our requirements which we defined in our spec files.